heysagnik/screenREC/README.md

 - Now run <code>npm install</code> in terminal to install the packages .
 - Run <code>npm run start</code> to use development mode .
 - Run <code>npm run build</code> to build
-- Or you can deploy the static site on netlify or vercel or anyother platform. </br>
+- Or you can deploy the static site on netlify or vercel or any other platform. </br>
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdevgossips%2FscreenREC)  [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/devgossips/screenREC)

 ## Installation Guide for Windows Users or Local Developement :